proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 To summarize, we simply use HTML layout, either CSS flexbox or CSS grid.
 This is extremely flexible and well known.

+### Support for right-to-left scripts

+Languages like Arabic, Hebrew and Persian are left-to-right, and people expect that row-layouts also change direction when you use such language.
+Fortunatly, CSS already support switching between LTR/RTL direction, and a flexbox row automatically changes the direction.

+There are still things you need to do programatically, and its sometime required to consider the script direction.
+Especially when you navigate through flexbox children using arrow keys, or if you resize flexbox children using the mouse.